 List of computer programming languages

 Those new to computer programming may find the list above overwhelming.
 Figuring out where to start depends on the type of computer programming you want to do.
-The next section is a listing of some of the different fields of programming, as well as the languages to consider for each.
+The next section lists different fields of programming, and the languages to consider for each.

 There are several programming languages listed above that may not be in the following categories.
-The reason for this is that we have elected to list only the most popular choices to avoid confusion.
+The reason for this is that we have elected to list only popular choices to avoid overwhelming the reader.

 Artificial intelligence development

 Database developers create and maintain databases.
-If you're interested in creating or maintaining a database, you should consider any of the following languages:
+If you're interested in creating or maintaining a database, consider any of the following languages:

 Game development involves creating computer games or other entertainment software.
-If you're interested in developing a game, you should consider the following languages:
+If you're interested in developing a game, consider the following languages:

 Computer drivers or other hardware development

 Computer drivers and programming hardware interface support are a necessity for hardware functionality.
-If you're interested in developing drivers or software interfaces for hardware devices, you should consider the following languages:
+If you're interested in developing drivers or software interfaces for hardware devices, consider the following languages:

 Internet and web page development